Heeuul/TrigoCalc/README.md

 ## How To Use

-1. Clone/download whole repository, or only download TrigoCalc.exe.
+1. Clone/download whole repository, or only TrigoCalc.exe.
 2. Double-click TrigoCalc.exe to run.
 3. Key in choices of commands letter.
 4. Press Enter to execute command.